Ramsey-Tur\'an Problems with small independence numbers: Introduction

 \subsection{History}

 Given a graph $H$ and a function $f(n)$, the Ramsey-Tur\'an number, denoted by $\RT(n,H,f(n))$, is the maximum number of edges in an $n$-vertex $H$-free graph with independence number at most $f(n)$.
 Such problems were studied first by Erd\H os and S\'os~\cite{ErdosSos1}.
 Denote by $T(n,r)$ the Tur\'an graph, which is the complete $r$-partite graph on $n$ vertices where the size of each part is as equal as possible.
 Tur\'an theorem~\cite{Turans} states that $T(n,r)$ is the unique $n$-vertex $K_{r+1}$-free graph with the maximum number of edges.
-Since the independence number of $T(n,r)$ is linear in $n$, we are more interested in the case when $H$ is a clique and $f(n)$ is a sublinear function, i.e. $f(n)=o(n)$.
-Erd\H os and S\'os~\cite{ErdosSos1} proved that when the forbidden subgraph $H \subseteq G$ is an odd clique, then for $s \geq 1$, The case when $H$ is an even clique is proved to be harder, hence more interesting.
+Since the independence number of $T(n,r)$ is linear in $n$, substantially different structure appears when $H$ is a clique and $f(n)$ is a sublinear function, i.e. $f(n)=o(n)$.
+Erd\H os and S\'os~\cite{ErdosSos1} proved that when the forbidden subgraph $H \subseteq G$ is an odd clique, then for $s \geq 1$, The case when $H$ is an even clique proved to be harder, hence more interesting.
 Szemer\'edi~\cite{Szemeredi} proved $\RT(n,K_4,o(n)) \leq \frac{1}{8}n^2+o(n^2)$, which was the first published application of his Regularity Lemma.
 Bollob\'as and Erd\H os~\cite{BollErdos} proved $\RT(n,K_4,o(n))=\frac{1}{8}n^2+o(n^2)$ by constructing the so-called Bollob\'as-Erd\H os graph, which was a major surprise at the time, as the function was expected to be $o(n^2)$.
 Finally, Erd\H os, Hajnal, S\'os and Szemer\'edi~\cite{EHSS} settled the even clique case, showing for $s \geq 2$